Tensor Dropout for Robust Learning: Tensor dropout

 The main advantage of considering the above-mentioned sampling matrices is that the products \(\mymatrix{\tilde U}^{(k)} = \mymatrix{U}^{(k)}(\mymatrix{M}^{(k)})\myT\) or \(\mytensor{\tilde G} = \mytensor{G} \times_0 \mymatrix{M}^{(0)} \times \cdots \times_{N} \mymatrix{M}^{(N)}\) are never explicitly computed, we simply select the elements from \( \mytensor{ G}\) and the corresponding factors.

-Interestingly, in analogy to dropout, where each hidden unit is dropped independently with probability \(1 - \theta\), in the proposed randomized tensor decomposition, the columns of the factor matrices and the corresponding fibers of the core tensor are dropped independently and consequently the rank of the tensor decomposition is stochastically dropped.
-Hence the name \emph{stochastic rank-regularized} TRL of our method.
+Interestingly, in analogy to dropout, where each hidden unit is dropped independently with probability \(1 - \theta\), in the proposed randomized tensor decomposition, the columns of the factor matrices and the corresponding fibers of the core tensor are dropped independently and consequently the \emph{rank} of the tensor decomposition is stochastically dropped.